NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ![muse_diagram](fig/muse.png?raw=true "The Muse EEG headband.")

 If you are working on macOS or Windows, you will also need a BLED112 Bluetooth dongle.
+This workshop was tested on Bluegiga BLED112 Bluetooth® Low Energy Dongle and works well.
+Additionally, for Windows, you can also use [BlueMuse](https://github.com/kowalej/BlueMuse).

 ## A. Installation of software for the workshop